ece382n-sec/ece382n-sec.github.io/project.md

 (4) what the remaining tasks are and how you plan to complete them.

 **Final report (<= 6 pages):**
-After a semester of hard work, you will write up your findings like a research paper.
+After a semester of hard work, you will write up your findings like a short research paper.
 You can include supplementary materials as appendices.

 **Submission instructions:** TBD

-## Presentation
+## Final Presentation

-**Midpoint lightning talk:**
-Before the mindpoint report is due, you or your team will give a lightning talk to share your research problem and progress with the class.
-The talk duration will be determined based on the number of teams.

-**Final presentation:**
 You will give a conference-style talk to present your term project.
 If you are working as a team,
 please make sure every team member presents part of the project.
-The talk length will be 12--15 minutes, depending on the number of teams, followed by a 5-min Q&A.
+The talk length will be 12--15 minutes, depending on the number of teams, followed by a 3-min to 5-min Q&A.
-**Please send you final presentation to the instructor at least two days before your scheduled presentation.**
+**Please send you final presentation to the instructor at least two days before your scheduled presentation if you want some preliminary feedback before presenting.**